-VIII.
+IX.
 Customer Dispute Resolution Procedure

-The general manager of the tribal gaming operation shall attempt to resolve on an informal basis any customer complaints relating to payment of prizes or services and report any such resolution to the governing body of the enterprise.
-If the complaint cannot be resolved at the general manager level, the customer shall be informed that he/she has the right to present his or her complaint to the governing body of the gaming enterprise, whose decision shall be final.
+- A. With respect to Class II gaming, the general manager of the tribal gaming operation shall attempt to resolve on an informal basis any customer complaints relating to payment of prizes or services and report any such resolution to the governing body of the enterprise.
+If the complaint cannot be resolved at the general manager level, the customer shall be informed that he/she has the right to present his or her complaint to the governing body of the gaming enterprise, whose decision shall be final. - B. With respect to Class III gaming, customer and third party disputes shall be resolved pursuant to Article 10 and Article 11 of the tribal-state compact.

-IX.
-IGRA Compliance
+X. IGRA Compliance

-The Tribe shall ensure enforcement of rules and regulations for all games played to ensure that they conform to the Indian Gaming Regulatory Act and that the games are honest and fair.
+The Tribe shall ensure enforcement of rules and regulations for all games played to ensure that they conform to the IGRA, including any effective tribal-state compact, and that the games are honest and fair.